pyarya/arysite/src/content/projects/pill-tracker.md

 ## Introduction
-We made a pill tracker as a hackathon project to addresses medication management challenges.
+We made a pill tracker as a hackathon (HackED 2024) project to addresses medication management challenges.
 Significantly more useful than its predecessor... the [Shawarma Sheriff](/projects/shawarma-sheriff)

 ## Overview
 The PillPal combines hardware components, including an Arduino and ESP32, connected to an easy-to-use app created through Google AppSheets that allows anyone to track their medication and recieve physical and digital reminders.